nathanielburman/horror-evil-witch-of-wonderland/README.md

 Will you, Won't you, Join the dance!

+...

+I need my cat egirlfriends!
+I need my kitten egirlfriends!
+I just saw the cutest and sexiest kitten on Earth.
+This time she was in a dress and showed cleavage and moved exactly and was a cat girl.
+I met her like different but she was a cat girl.
+I only mess with cat girls so stay away from me.
+You need to stay away from me.
+I still love women, but women are so complicated these days as a defensive mechanism against something much deadlier.
+The Queen of Heads.
+The Queen and Princess of Heads.
+The Royal Queen of Bloody Heads.
+The Royal Princess of Rolling Heads.
+The Royal Grandmother to the Queen of Shrinking Heads.
+Retarded men of white natured took accord with this lectured.
+Lewt.
+You fluffy Lewt.
+Dont think about it that way.
+Just die.
+Be the dead parrot hack they were hacks hack phlem in the back of one's whatever.

+The Queen of Red Hearts and Head.
+The Evil Gay King of Red The Evil Gay King of Heads.

+IMG OF THE PRINCE OF HEADS

+His son, the gayest prince is the one that the women are talking about not wanting to be saved from!
+They call him the dragon.
+...

 # ACT 3
 ## egirls Z & W & E stood there silently.
 <img src="https://github.com/nathanielburman/horror-evil-witch-of-wonderland/blob/main/1113dream_TradingCard.jpg" width="400px"></img>